 A few years had passed since my accident with the Focus ST, and I felt it was time to move on from that chapter of my automotive journey.
 Aware that I would face significant financial losses due to the wreck and subsequent repairs, I accepted the inevitable hit on the trade-in value.
 After negotiating a deal, I took the leap and placed an order for a brand new Subaru WRX, equipped with a manual transmission, of course.
 The anticipation of driving off the lot in a faster and more exhilarating vehicle than my previous Focus heightened my excitement.
 True to my nature, I embarked on a journey of personalization, similar to what I did with my 2008 Trailblazer.
 The Subaru WRX underwent a series of modifications, including lighting enhancements, tinted windows, an upgraded exhaust system, and even a tuner to unleash its full potential.
 Undeniably, it was a thrilling car to drive, but I began to realize that it wasn’t the best fit for my body type, prompting me to seek a change and explore new automotive possibilities.

-Model: Jeep Grand Cherokee High Altitude
+Acquired: Summer 2017 Model Year: 2018 Model: Jeep Grand Cherokee High Altitude Type: SUV Color: White

 As we prepared to acquire a new Jeep, our hearts were set on finding one in a stunning white color with sleek black accents.
 Having come across a few similar models, we were resolute in our pursuit of this specific aesthetic.
 Out of all the Grand Cherokees we have owned, this one stood out as my personal favorite due to its striking appearance.
 One notable enhancement in this model year was the integration of Apple CarPlay, which, at the time, was a must-have feature for me.
 True to its predecessors and successors, this Jeep proved to be exceptional, consistently delivering reliable performance without ever letting us down.

-Model: Jeep Wrangler Unlimited Shara
+Acquired: Spring 2014 Model Year: 2014 Model: Jeep Wrangler Unlimited Shara Type: SUV Color: Mojito!

 Traditionally, I had regarded the Jeep Wrangler as an unattractive vehicle.
 However, the allure of a convertible SUV capable of venturing off-road intrigued me.
 When the JL model was announced, its new styling instantly captivated my attention, particularly in one of the newly introduced colors—green.
 Acquiring this specific shade proved to be a bit of a wait, as the Mojito! color wasn’t scheduled for production until Q2 of 2018.
 Although I had engaged with my Jeep dealer early on in 2018, it wasn’t possible to place an order just yet.
 As soon as the order banks opened for the coveted green Jeep, I eagerly arrived at the dealership, unbeknownst to them that the system was ready to accept my order.
 Naturally, I ordered a manual transmission.